peaceiris/fromxt.github.io/content/post/how_to_crack_Sublime_Text3.md

 ---
-title: "How to Crack Sublime Text 3 with Hex Editor (without license)"
+title: "How to Crack Sublime Text 3.* with Hex Editor"
 date: 2019-12-31T00:00:00+08:00

 categories: